haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-compareBankTofarbyte 3 0x0B
+compareBankTofarbyte 0 0x01
 ```
 Notes:
 ```
-  # compares the bank value to the value stored in the RAM address
+  # sets the condition variable based on the memory bank value as compared to the value stored in the RAM address
 ```
 </details>